TDXbiz/tdx-oasis-contracts/README.md

 # TDX Investor Profile

 Oasis sapphire contracts for the TDX Investor Profile.
-The contracts follows UUPS upgradeable patterns to accumulate new changes on the changes and we are using `hardhat-upgrades` from the `open-zeppelin` for implementing the UUPS pattern.
+The contracts follows UUPS upgradeable patterns to accumulate new changes on the changes and we are using `hardhat-upgrades` package from the `openzeppelin` for implementing the UUPS pattern.

 Till now, there are 3 versions of contracts been deployed.
 The deployment addresses can be found in the [.openzeppelin](./.openzeppelin) folder.

+The upgrade access is right now is with

+-   On testnet - 0x55ecEb75176fA99d6108a4a1f83766701556867B
+-   On mainnet - 0xDFD2168901BD0825d48d44e10A8a387A035aaf2F

 ## Version 1